lfdevs/mesa-for-android-container/.github/README.md

 MESA_LOADER_DRIVER_OVERRIDE=kgsl
 TU_DEBUG=noconform
 ```
-### Mali GPU
-ℹ️**Note**: This driver has not yet been tested on Mali GPUs, so the following methods may not work.

-+ For newer Mali GPUs (based on the Midgard and Bifrost microarchitectures), specify the environment variable `GALLIUM_DRIVER=panfrost`.
-+ For older Mali GPUs (based on the Utgard architecture), specify the environment variable `GALLIUM_DRIVER=lima`.
 ## Building
 This project is built in a Debian 13 arm64 environment.
 For detailed building procedures, please refer to the official Mesa documentation ([Compilation and Installation Using Meson — The Mesa 3D Graphics Library latest documentation](https://docs.mesa3d.org/meson.html)).
 The key steps are as follows: